CodeDepotIV/sTabl3R/README.md

 The package is built around a central ``generate_statistics()`` function.
 This function function attempts to identify numeric (continuous and ordinal) and categorical variables within a user-supplied data frame.

 For each identified numeric variable, Shapiro-Wilk testing is employed to check for normality.
-Then, each numeric variable is subjected either to parametric (t-test or one-way ANOVA) or non-parametric (Mann-Whitney U test or Kruskal-Wallis test) comparisons depending on the number of strata in the grouping variable.
+Provided that the user does not specify ``force_nonparametric = TRUE`` in the argument, each numeric variable will be subjected either to parametric (t-test or one-way ANOVA) or non-parametric (Mann-Whitney U test or Kruskal-Wallis test) comparisons depending on the number of strata in the grouping variable.
 For instances where the grouping variable has a single level, only summary statistics will be generated.

 For categorical variables, the function will apply either the Chi-squared test or the Fisher’s Exact test based on the expected frequencies in each contingency table, unless the grouping variable has a single level, in which case only summary tables will be generated.